-4.1 Sampling and Data
+4.2 Sampling and Data

 In order to collect holistic data, the study combines quantitative and qualitative data.
+This section will address the methods used in the research.

 Quantitative research: The research started with a three day observation on the bridge that connects the village with the city.
 The second step was to gather the socioeconomic indicators necessary to understand food security in the village, by designing a survey in order to collect the household data on the matter.
 A random two-stage selection procedure was used to pick respondents for the study.
 The first stage was to start at the headman's house and then ask the households that live left opposite his house and then right opposite that house etc. The second stage of randomization involved two waves of data collection.
 The first wave was carried out in February and March 2016 in which the control group in the village were randomly selected.
 The second wave of data collection was hold in April and May 2016 and here the land loss households were selected for further analysis.
-Furthermore, all survey respondents were asked to keep a food diary for a week.
-After the trial surveys were conducted, the researcher found that the survey was only being answered by the household head, and that was often the man.
-In order to gain a perspective on food security by the women, the food diary could only be answered by the women since they usually were in charge of the household budget and the daily meals.
+In total 94 household surveys have been conducted.
+Furthermore, all survey respondents (94 households) were asked to keep a food diary for a week.
+After the trial surveys were conducted in the first week, the researcher found that the survey was only being answered by the household head, and that was often the husband.
+In order to gain a perspective on food security by the women, the food diary could only be answered by the wife since they usually were in charge of the household budget and the daily meals.
 During the surveys, the researcher observed the houses of the respondents in order to get a better idea of their welfare level.

-Qualitative research: Data that was not able to be attained through surveys was collected via focus groups in order to get an interactive, qualitative account of local perceptions on food security and the impact of development interventions in their respective communities.
-From the two waves of data collection a lottery system of selection was used to select these households for focus groups; 5 household representatives of the control group, 8 land loss households and 11 children of both wave groups were selected.
-Furthermore, private, semistructured interviews were held with NGO's and government nationals to get a better understanding of the urbanisation processes and its effects on food security.
+Qualitative research: Data that was not able to be attained through surveys was collected via 3 focus groups in order to get an interactive, qualitative account of local perceptions on food security and the impact of development interventions in their respective communities.
+From the two waves of data collection a lottery system of selection was used to select these households for focus groups; 5 household representatives in the control group, 8 land loss households and 11 children of both wave groups were selected for the FG.
+The FG were conducted on a terrace which has been newly build next to the river.
+The location has been decided taking into account that it should be reachable to all respondents and that the respondents need to be comfortable speaking freely.
+The researcher has rented out the entire terrace so distractions would be minimal.
+Furthermore, 7 private, semi-structured interviews were held with NGO's and government nationals to get a better understanding of the urbanisation processes and its effects on food security.

-4.2 Methods and Empirical framework
+4.3 Methods and Empirical framework

-In order to answer the research question, the researcher will employ a factor analysis which is followed by clustering of factors generated.
-The multivariate analysis of variance (MANOVA) will be used to test the hypothesis regarding the effect of urban expansion on food security and the multinomial logit regression model of the determinants of household coping strategies and regression techniques will determine the effect of the shocks on household wellbeing.
+Three statistical methods will be used in this study.
+The first method is the multivariate analysis of variance (MANOVA), which will be used to test the hypothesis regarding the effect and differences of urban expansion on food security in the two research groups (the affected group and the control group).
+The second method used is the multinomial logit regression model of the determinants of household coping strategies and regression techniques will determine the effect of the shocks on household wellbeing and the differences in livelihood assets.
+The final method used, is the factor analysis which will reduce the number of land loss shocks variables that affect food security.